HOME > PHILOSOPHY

 All of our products are cruelty-free, vegan, and responsibly sourced.
 OneYou and our suppliers don’t test on animals or ask 3rd parties to test for us.
 Animal by-products such as honey or shark liver will not be found in our skincare lines.
 The palm oil and Shea butter we use are sustainably sourced with respect to human and wildlife rights.
 The OneYou brand inhabits harmony with Earth and its life.

 The serum bottles and cream jars were chosen for their ability to safely dispenses organic and natural products without contaminating them and to keep their potency.
-Product refill options are in development to help reduce waste and to save you money.
-Click here to learn how you can reuse.
+Product refill options are in development to help reduce waste.

 MADE IN THE USA